connerludlow/megaphone-sdk/README.md

 The Megaphone SDK includes a component to easily display banners and announcements within your app.

-In order to use the Megaphone SDK, register for an account at <a href="http://megaphonesdk.com/" target="_blank">megaphonesdk.com</a>
+In order to use the Megaphone SDK, register for an account at [megaphonesdk.com](https://megaphonesdk.com)

 ## Installation